The fluid in the connective tissue spaces is called interstitial fluid.

 Hydrostatic and osmotic pressure

 In biology, hydrostatic pressure is sometimes defined as the pressure of a fluid in a closed space.
-In capillaries, the closed space is inside a capillary.
+In capillaries, the closed area is inside a vein.

 Hydrostatic pressure is highest at the end of a capillary closest to the heart’s pumping chamber and lower at the other end.